All Episodes

 This is a result of, quote, creative differences.

-The series was to have chronicled Kaepernick's career with the San Francisco 49ers, which came to an end in 2016 after he began kneeling.
+The series must have chronicled Kaepernick's career with the San Francisco 49ers, which came to an end in 2016 after he began kneeling during the playing of the national anthem before games to protest racial injustice in America.

-Well, apparently he got the boot that year, the next year, in any case, in 20019, he reached a confidential settlement with the NFL after filing a grievance that accused the league of colluding to keep him off the field.
+In any case, in 2019, he reached a confidential settlement with the NFL after filing a grievance that accused the league of colluding to keep him off the field.

 I follow these things only because of the knee business, not because it's football.

-And apparently he was trying to get back into the game.
+And apparently, he was trying to get back into the game.

 The 49ers let him go.